History of Louisiana: Spanish interregnum (1763–1803)

 France ceded most of its territory east of the Mississippi to the Kingdom of Great Britain after its defeat in the Seven Years' War.
 The area around New Orleans and the parishes around Lake Pontchartrain, along with the rest of Louisiana, became a possession of Spain after the Seven Years' War by the Treaty of Paris of 1763.

 Spanish rule did not affect the pace of francophone immigration to the territory, which increased due to the expulsion of the Acadians.
 Several thousand French-speaking refugees from Acadia (now Nova Scotia, Canada) migrated to colonial Louisiana.
 The first group of around 200 arrived in 1765, led by Joseph Broussard (also referrerd to as "Beausoleil").
 They settled chiefly in the southwestern Louisiana region now called Acadiana.
 The Acadian refugees were welcomed by the Spanish as additions of Catholic population.
 Their white descendants came to be called Cajuns and their black descendants, mixed with African ancestry came to be called Creole.
-Additionally, some Creole Louisianians also have Native American and/or Spanish ancestry.
+Additionally, many Cajun and Creole Louisianians share Native American and/or Spanish ancestry.

+In 1779 during the American Revolutionary War, New Orleans Governor Bernardo de Galvez successfully led Spanish, New Orleans French, and Acadian/Cajun troops against the English in several victorious battles, including Baton Rouge.

-Many Spanish-speaking immigrants arrived such as the Canary Islanders of Spain, which are known as the Isleños and Andalusians from the south of Spain called Malagueños.
+During this time, Spanish-speaking immigrants arrived such as the Canary Islanders of Spain, which are known as the Isleños and Andalusians from the south of Spain called Malagueños.
 The Isleños and Malagueños immigrated to Louisiana between 1778 and 1783.
 The Isleños settled in southeast Louisiana mainly in St. Bernard Parish, just outside of New Orleans, as well as near the area just below Baton Rouge.
 The Malagueños settled mainly around New Iberia, but some spread to other parts of southern Louisiana.